sky111144/EasyType/README.md

 // 4.
 Determine whether it is JSON EasyType.isJSON(JSON); // true

 // 5.
-Determine whether it is ArrayBuffer EasyType.isArrayBuffer(new ArrayBuffer()); // true

-// 6.
 Determine whether it is Date
 EasyType.isDate(new Date()); // true
 ```